stanojevic/beer/README.md

 BEER 2.0 is a trained machine translation evaluation metric with high correlation with human judgment both on sentence and corpus level.
 For the papers that describe BEER in more detail look at the [References section](https://github.com/stanojevic/beer#references) on this page.

-This pages is about the newest version of BEER which is 2.0 that was used on WMT16 metrics task.
-If you want to use old version from WMT15 metrics task which has some features not present in the new version (paraphrasing, reordering only evaluation, syntactic features...) then look at the branch for [BEER 1.1](https://github.com/stanojevic/beer/tree/BEER_1.1)
+This pages is about the newest version of BEER which is [BEER 2.0](https://github.com/stanojevic/beer) that was used on WMT16 metrics task.
+If you want to use old version from WMT15 metrics task which has some features not present in the new version (paraphrasing, reordering only evaluation, syntactic features...) then look at the old branch for expired [BEER 1.1](https://github.com/stanojevic/beer/tree/BEER_1.1)

 Installation